likeajumprope/RSE/README.md

 # Research Software Engineering
-Road map and resources for Research Software Engineering in Academia
+Road map and resources for Research Software Engineering in Academia.
+More to come.

 ## The basics